 Scottish bagpipes signal the end of the day at The Westin Kierland Resort & Spa.
 Professional bagpiper Michael McClanathan calls in golfers off the course at sunset with his melodic Old World Scotland tunes.
 Even if you’re not golfing, you can still kick back with frosty margarita at the Dreamweaver Canyon fire pit and watch as the sun casts its last rays of the day.

 This chic lounge on the 14th floor of the Talking Stick Resort & Spa boasts unparalleled views of Camelback Mountain and the surrounding Salt River Pima-Maricopa Indian Community.
-Besides jaw-dropping views, Degree 270 also is known for its live entertainment, dance floor, and regular drink specials.
-It’s not your traditional “sunset spot,” but definitely worth a visit!
+In addition to its jaw-dropping views, Degree 270 also is known for live entertainment, a dance floor and daily drink specials.

 The top of the tower at the Hotel Valley Ho marks the spot for one of the best views in Scottsdale.
 From this vantage point, you’ll overlook Camelback Mountain and the sparkling city lights.
-After sunset, head down to the retro-chic ZuZu for dinner and cocktails.
+After sunset, head down to the newly reimagined, retro-chic ZuZu restaurant for dinner and cocktails.